Moini/BookArtGenerator/README.md

 Make sure you have php 5.5 (http://www.php.net/) or later installed.
 Also make sure you have imagemagick (http://www.imagemagick.org/script/index.php) installed.

+Copy the script into a new directory on your computer.

 Put a png file which fulfills the following requirements into the directory where the script is:

 - Without transparency